SUSE/suse-at-home/deployments/Pi-hole/README.md

-## Installing k3s
+## Deploying Pi-hole

-In this lab, we are going to import and existing Kubernetes Cluster into Rancher.
+In this lab, we are going to Deploy Ph-hole
-The same steps will work for an RKE, K3s or any other Kubernetes distro

 ## Prerequisites:
  - running Rancher Server